 CVMA Certified Veterinary Assistant Program General Information

-The CVMA is pleased to offer its Certified Veterinary Assistant (CVMA CVA) Level I and Level II programs to California veterinary hospitals, high schools, regional occupational programs, technical colleges, and accredited Registered Veterinary Technician programs.
+The CVMA is pleased to offer its Certified Veterinary Assistant (CVMA CVA) Level I and Level II programs to California veterinary practices, high schools, regional occupational programs, technical colleges, and accredited Registered Veterinary Technician programs.

 The CVMA CVA program emphasizes basic training and skills in a variety of areas, including medical care, client communication and practice safety through online learning and experience in the practice.
 Students in the program acquire their online education along with in-hospital practical experience and skills assessment under the supervision of licensed veterinarians and RVTs who serve as mentors and program advisors before they go on to take their final examination for certification.
 After completion of the CVMA CVA Level I program, the CVMA CVA is eligible to start the Level II course.